F4S is the ultimate team building tool

 Who would enjoy:

 • Tight-knit teams that have a strong sense of trust with each other and their manager.
-Avoid doing this with teams where there is a high amount of conflict with each other and low amount of trust with their manager.
+Avoid doing this with teams where there is a high amount of conflict with each other and a low amount of trust in their manager.

 Skills it'll build: Self-awareness, emotional intelligence